RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Carbon (NTSC-U) [RNSE69]/No Preset Car.md

 ## No Preset Car

-You can use your own car on events that have a preset car (Challenge Series)
+You can use your own car on events that have a preset car, example, Challenge Series.
+Doesn't work in all of them

 <details>
 <summary>Reveal Code</summary>